 Support for enterprise data sources.
 Oracle, SAP, and Workday are a core focus of Fivetran's business model as they expand into enterprise clients.
 These connectors are extremely complicated and are difficult to find reliable solutions elsewhere.
 Fivetran spent $700m to acquire HVR to deepen these capabilities.

 Cost is a big downside of the Fivetran platform.
+It's primarily why data teams seek out Fivetran alternatives.
 With pricing based on Monthly Active Rows, it's easy to end up in a scenario where a data source syncing large data volumes can cost a significant amount of money.

 Not only are prices high, but they are very difficult to predict and forecast, adding additional stress to data teams, and additional scrutiny from finance stakeholders.

-Airbyte was founded in 2020 as an open-source ELT tool for the modern data stack.
+Airbyte is a newer startup that was founded in 2020 as an open-source ELT tool for the modern data stack.

 Airbyte offers an open-source platform for data integration.
 Unlike many other ELT vendors, clients can either use Airbyte Cloud (a SaaS solution) or an open-source version of Airbyte deployed on its own.